World Symposium Against Antizionism

 Abraham Hamra is a Syrian-Jewish attorney and activist who uses his unique perspective as a Damascus-born refugee to advocate for Israel and combat antisemitism.
 Through viral content in both English and Arabic, he challenges the "white colonizer" narrative by highlighting the indigenous history of Mizrahi Jews in the Middle East.
 Known for his unapologetic style, Hamra recently filed a libel lawsuit against Al Jazeera and launched "BEIT DEBATE" to foster internal Jewish unity and resilience.

-Naming the Threat
+Naming The Threat

 Jesse Brown